sanaouahada/Sources/README.md

 1. Modify the source generation code (not here for now) or configuration file to allow for non-centered positions.
 2. Specify the desired positions for the sources.
 3. Rerun the simulation using the updated source positions.
-4. Add more relevant data from G4 simulatinons.
+4. Add more relevant data from G4 simulations.